 TgO recently completed a project to improve prairie ecosystems for Colicroot and Slender Bush Clover at Ojibway in Windsor Ontario.
 This work included alien vegetation removal and prescribed burn.
 Other species expected to benefit include Butler’s Gatersnake, Eastern Foxsnake, Purple Twayblade, Willowleaf Aster and Dense Blazing Star.
-This project was completed in early 2017 and was supported by a grant from the Ontario Species at Risk Stewardship Fund and was completed in 2017.
+This project was supported by a grant from the Ontario Species at Risk Stewardship Fund and was completed in 2017.

 Blue Lake Savanna

 TgO is working on a project to improve habitat for American Columbo at the Blue Lake Savanna in Brant County.
 This maintenance requires removing alien invasive shrub species, thinning native shrubs and promoting seed germination of American Columbo.
 This work is enhanced further by completion of a prescribed burn, and monitoring of the target population.
-This project has a scheduled completion date of early 2018 and is funded by a grant from the Ontario Species at Risk Stewardship Fund.
+This project was completed in 2018 and was funded by a grant from the Ontario Species at Risk Stewardship Fund.